 Magento Theme: how to change your theme

 Magento ships with a default theme which, by itself, is not bad, however most store owners would like to modify the theme and choose another one of their choice.
 In these other articles, you can read more about how to install magento and how to perform the initial configuration of Magento through previous posts.
-In this post we will discuss from where a magento theme can be downloaded and how it can be installed in your store.
+In this article we will show you how can you download and install a magento theme in your store.
 The post explains the following topics with step by step instructions and images, so that anyone can understand it easily.

 Choosing a Magento Theme